Gas Act 1965: Consequences of the Act

-The effect of the Act was to put the Gas Council on a par with the Area Gas Boards.
+The effect of the Act was to put the Gas Council on a par with the area gas boards.
 It was enabled ‘to manufacture gas, to get or acquire gas in or from Great Britain or elsewhere and to supply gas in bulk to any area board.
 It was also enabled to manufacture, treat, supply or sell solid fuels, products or by-products, in the same way as the area boards.

 The Gas Council played an increasing role in the direction of the British gas industry.
-It acted as the central purchaser of Natural gas from Algeria and the North Sea, the distribution of which was national enterprise.
+It acted as the central purchaser of natural gas from Algeria and the North Sea, the distribution of which was national enterprise.

-The Act allowed the Minister to appoint three extra members to the Gas Council Board, this was increased to five in 1968.
+The Act allowed the Minister to appoint three extra members to the Gas Council board, this was increased to five in 1968.

 Gas (Borrowing Powers) Act 1965

-The increased remit of the Gas Council was reflected in the Gas (Borrowing Powers) Act 1965 which was enacted to increase the Council's financial limit from £650 million to £900 million, although the Minister of Power was empowered to increase this to £1,200 million.
+The increased remit of the Gas Council was reflected in the Gas (Borrowing Powers) Act 1965 (c.
+60) which was enacted to increase the council's financial limit from £650 million to £900 million, although the Minister of Power was empowered to increase this to £1,200 million.
 The Gas Council expected that £1,000 million would cover its requirements to 1970.

 As a consequence of the Section 1(3)(a) of the Gas and Electricity Act 1968 the Gas (Borrowing Powers) Act 1968 ceased to have effect.